 Description

 Euphorbia stellispina is a spiny succulent with green stems that branch out from the base, forming a dense clump with age.
 The stems are cylindrical to club-shaped and can grow up to 28 inches (70 cm) tall and 3.2 inches (8 cm) in diameter.
-They have obscure tubercles fused into 10 to 16 low angles lined with many stout, persistent peduncles, each branching below the tip into 3 to 5 spreading, rigid spines reaching up to 4 inches (1 cm) in length.
+They have obscure tubercles fused into 10 to 16 low angles lined with many stout, persistent peduncles, each branching below the tip into 3 to 5 spreading, rigid spines reaching a length of 4 inches (1 cm).
 Tiny, short-living leaves appear in the central area where the stem ridges converge.

 In winter, Euphorbia stellispina produces many cyathia (false flowers) around the tip of the stems.
 The cyathia are yellow with five green to reddish glands.
 The male and female flowers occur in separate plants.
 The fruits are smooth capsules with three locules, each containing one seed.